Lora2772/mastermind/README.md

 By default, the application runs on **http://localhost:8080**.

 ### Run with Gradle
-Please click the link below, and the command will execute in your terminal.
+Please execute the command below in the project’s root directory.
 ```bash
 ./gradlew bootRun
 ```